-Who is at risk for developing a hernia?
+Who is at risk for a hernia?

-A parent or sibling who had a hernia as an infant
+- Having a parent or sibling who had a hernia as an infant

-Inguinal hernias happen:
+Inguinal hernias happen

-In children who have a family history of inguinal hernias
+- In children who have a family history of inguinal hernias

-Umbilical hernias happen:
+Umbilical hernias happen

 What are the symptoms of a hernia?